 After all, we can’t shop for electrical utilities the way we do internet providers.
 Yet it’s important to understand where your energy comes from and how it affects your ecological footprint.

 Despite tremendous growth in renewable energy over the past decade, fossil fuels — natural gas and coal — still provide the majority of electricity in the United States.
-Even with coal production at a 40-year low, it is still our second-largest source of electricity, producing 27 percent of the nation’s power overall.
+With coal production at a 55-year low, it is now our third-largest source of electricity, producing 19.3% of the nation’s power overall.

 Coal has a long history of use.
 Originally, coal was a direct energy source, found on or near the earth’s surface.
 It was burned in fireplaces in ancient Rome and in Hopi ovens in what would eventually become the American Southwest.

 During the industrial revolution, coal was used to power large furnaces and steam engines, necessitating deeper and more dangerous coal mines.
 Coal production jumped from 10 million tons in 1800 to 250 million tons in 1900.
 Employment in the coal industry peaked in 1924 and, with the exceptions of WWII and the 1973 energy crisis, has dropped continuously ever since.